CarlosPeralta2049/CarlosPeralta2049.github.io/Project08.md

-**Objective:** To build an algorithm which identifies the property features that give value relately to other properties, thereby predicting price of a property in the market.
+**Objective:** To build an algorithm which identifies the property features that give value relative to other properties, thereby predicting price of a property in the market.

 ### Housing Market Analytics: Building a Price Predictor